-The Annual Meeting of Shareholders of Matson, Inc. will be held in the Bankers Club on the 30th Floor of the First Hawaiian Center, 999 Bishop Street, Honolulu, Hawaii, on Thursday, April 28, 2016 at 8:30 a.m., Hawaii Standard Time, to:
+The Annual Meeting of Shareholders of Matson, Inc. will be held online via live webcast on Thursday, April 22, 2021 at 8:30 a.m., Hawaii Standard Time, to:

 - 1. Elect the seven directors named in the proxy statement to serve until the next Annual Meeting of Shareholders and until their successors are duly elected and qualified; - 2.
 Approve, on an advisory basis, executive compensation; - 3.
-Approve the Matson, Inc. 2016 Incentive Compensation Plan; - 4.
-Ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm for the year ending December 31, 2016; and - 5.
+Approve the Amended and Restated Matson, Inc. 2016 Incentive Compensation Plan; - 4.
+Ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm for the year ending December 31, 2021; and - 5.
 Transact such other business as properly may be brought before the meeting or any adjournment or postponement thereof.